ram110599/Smart-Attendance-Manager/sam-express/readme.txt

 git push -u origin master

 TODO:
-set crypto with salt for passwords set crypto.randomBytes(64).toString('base64'); at time of creating token while resetting password. make sure to see all the pages that can open with or without authentication make sure to clear the session errors when required(whenever errors are set then reset it at some point by req.session.errors=NULL;) delete expired tokens regularly see all errors and make sure which ones should be displayed to the user.
-Also, handle the errors properly. convert the error messages to flash messages comment and indent, also correct the names check all end-cases
+set CRYPTO with salt for passwords make sure to see all the pages that can open with or without authentication make sure to clear the session errors when required(whenever errors are set then reset it at some point by req.session.errors=NULL;) delete expired tokens regularly see all errors and make sure which ones should be displayed to the user.
+Also, handle all the ERRORS properly. convert the error messages to flash messages comment and INDENT, also correct the names check all end-cases